Marcus Freitas

 Marcus Freitas (born 1959) is a Brazilian writer, poet and literary scholar.
 He was born in Belo Horizonte in 1959.
-He graduated from UFMG, before going on to pursue a PhD at Brown University.
+He graduated from UFMG, before earning a PhD at Brown University.
 The subject of his thesis was the naturalist Charles Frederick Hartt; it was later published in book form and won the Premio Jabuti.
 His debut novel Peixe Morto was nominated for the Sao Paulo Literary Prize.